axelv/axelv.github.io/1-a-python-api-for-fhir-terminology/a-python-api-for-fhir-terminology.md

+---
+layout: page
+title: Using FHIR Terminology in your Python data analysis workflow
+permalink: /posts/1-a-python-api-for-fhir-terminology
+---
-# Using FHIR Terminology your Python workflow
+# Using FHIR Terminology your Python data analysis workflow

 ## Introduction